KJFreys1/Unit_One.github.io/README.md

     - Tests if player input is correct
     - Keeps track of player score
     - Keeps a high-score for the player that doesn't go away when restarted

+Silver Plan:

+- Remove placeholder css and move divs around to the correct spot
+- Add basic animations for when buttons are clicked to make them look like buttons

+Gold Plan:

+- Make everything look like a real Simon game (shapes and orientation)